 Many years ago I went to a comedy performance and the comedian referred to himself as a “Fat @&*$” (let’s just bleep this out to keep it family-friendly, but you all know which F-word I am referring to).
-He started off saying he used to weigh 400+ pounds, and he was a “Fat F@&*$”.
+He started off saying he used to weigh 400+ pounds, and he was a “Fat [email protected]&*$”.
 Then, he got his act together and started a diet and exercise program and he lost 100 pounds.
 Which is amazing!
-But he went on to say that now he weighs 300 pounds, and he is *still* a “Fat F@&*$”.
+But he went on to say that now he weighs 300 pounds, and he is *still* a “Fat [email protected]&*$”.
 That routine really stuck with me over the course of all these years.
 What a powerful message on how we perceive ourselves even after making so much progress.

 Getting healthy and losing the extra weight is a wonderful thing.
 Leveling down from “obese” improves our heart health and helps us avoid illnesses and conditions.
 But at a certain point, just a little bit of weight loss isn’t going to cut it and we really need additional assistance to reach our healthy goals.
 I have struggled with my weight for many years.
-I yo-yo’ed up and down multiple times, and it always feels awful to see the scale climb back up after a successful weight loss journey.
+I yo-yo’d up and down multiple times, and it always feels awful to see the scale climb back up after a successful weight loss journey.
 I gained weight in college, then graduated and went on a diet and lost weight, but then gained it back again after getting married and relaxing into my lifestyle.

 When my husband was deployed (and well before the baby came along) I went on a Jenny Craig program and lost 30 pounds.
 It felt wonderful and I saw so much improvement in my health: my plantar fasciitis was gone, my knee pain was gone, and I just felt invincible.
 Then I gained a bunch of weight during my pregnancy, and while I lost some of it during my maternity leave, I quickly gained it back when I returned to work.
-I had to to something about it again because this level of an unhealthy weight was making it difficult to balance working full-time and chasing my son around; I constantly felt run-down.
+I had to do something about it again because this level of an unhealthy weight was making it difficult to balance working full-time and chasing my son around; I constantly felt run-down.

 So, since I stopped breastfeeding and since hubby is away again for an extended time, now is a good time for me to start another weight loss program.
 I blogged previously about my Jenny Craig journey, and now I am blogging about my Nutrisystem journey.
+Keep reading for my Nutrisystem honest review.

 My parents bought me a promotional month of Nutrisystem through Costco, which I started near the end of January.
 I thought I would give it a try, and if it ended up working for me, I would buy my own program.
 As you can see from the weight loss ticker below, it has been working for me quite well!